 Deadline With this project being an integral part of my thesis exhibition, I ask that all submissions be mailed by Friday, March 17*.

-*The first installment of this project has been exhibited, but there is a continual call for entry for additional participants for future projects.
+*The first installment of this project has been exhibited, but there is a continual call for entry for additional participants for future installations of this piece.
 Thank you